srobo/runbook/docs/infrastructure/README.md

 Since September 2021 SR has had an Infrastructure Team which is responsible for maintaining the common aspects of the organisation's infrastructure.
-That team's remit has signficant overlap with the services mentioned in this section, though there are things mentioned here which other teams are responsible for.
+That team's remit has significant overlap with the services mentioned in this section, though there are things mentioned here which other teams are responsible for.

 ## Website